prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   .. ts:def:: Product

     interface Product {
+      // merchant-internal identifier for the product.
+      // FIXME: do we require the use of the /inventory API if this is present? product_id?: string;

       // Human-readable product description.
       description: string;

       // Map from IETF BCP 47 language tags to localized descriptions description_i18n?: { [lang_tag: string]: string };

-      // The quantity of the product to deliver to the customer (optional, if applicable) quantity?: string;
+      // The number of units of the product to deliver to the customer.
+      quantity: integer;

+      // The unit in which the product is measured (liters, kilograms, packages, etc.)
+      unit: string;

-      // The price of the product; this is the total price for the amount specified by 'quantity'
+      // The price of the product; this is the total price for ``quantity`` times ``unit`` of this product.
       price: Amount;

-      // merchant-internal identifier for the product
-      product_id?: string;

       // An optional base64-encoded product image
       image?: ImageDataUrl;

-      // a list of objects indicating a 'taxname' and its amount.
-Again, italics denotes the object field's name. taxes?: any[];
+      // a list of taxes paid by the merchant for this product.
+Can be empty.
+      taxes: Tax[];

       // time indicating when this product should be delivered
       delivery_date: Timestamp;